 - A. Return the river to conditions more akin to their pre-Camp Hale morphology, - B. Restore, enhance and create riparian and wetland areas throughout the valley floor, - C. Remove non-native plants and reestablish native vegetation throughout the valley floor, - D. Maintain and improve all existing summer and winter recreational opportunities in Camp Hale and the Eagle River headwaters areas, and - E. Honor the history of the project area by preserving existing structures and relics to the greatest extent possible, and developing a comprehensive interpretation plan highlighting the rich history of the area

-A more detailed explanation of the DCs and goals can be found in the Master Plan (attached), however, it is the goal of this RFP to focus primarily on the first two DCs, ecological health and restoration.
+A more detailed explanation of the DCs and goals can be found in the Master Plan (attached), however it is the goal of this RFP to focus mainly on the second DC, wetland health and restoration

 Project Description